mayerrobert/jmurmel/murmel-langref.md

 Only one-dimensional simple arrays of element-type T are supported

-### vector, vectorp, simple-vector-p, svref, svset, svlength
+### vector, vector-length, vectorp, simple-vector-p, svref, svset, svlength

 Vectors are on-dimensional arrays (which internally are Object[]).